MRYingLEE/BackTesting-LowLaterncy/Readme.md

 For backtesting is calculation intensive, so after a multithreading testing, I switched to multiprocessing.

-# Why not in Jupyter Notebook
+# Why not in Jupyter Notebook for Multithreading

 The code in serial mode is in a Jupyter Notebook.
 But on Windows, Jupyter Notebook doesn't support multiprocessing.